-Shibastik, Cree for "underground flow," is an accomplished painter, athlete, lyricist, and hip hop producer.
-A member of the Moose Cree First Nation from Moosonee, ON, which is an isolated community located along the southwestern coast of the James Bay.
-Inspired by life as a Cree hunter on the James Bay Lowlands, his music and art promote awareness and appreciation for both the land and First Nation culture, past and present.
+Shibastik, Cree for "underground flow," is an accomplished painter, athlete, lyricist, hip hop producer and a proud member of the Moose Cree First Nation.
+He was born in Moose Factory, Ontario and grew up across the Moose River in Moosonee.
+Now living in Thunder Bay he still represents and remains close to the two isolated northern communities located along the southwestern coast of the James Bay.
+Inspired by life as a Cree hunter on the Mushkegowuk Lowlands, his music and art promote awareness and appreciation for both the land and First Nation culture, past and present.

 At the forefront of Canada's Native hip hop movement, Shibastik began producing music independently in 1998.
 Then in 2002, he landed a spot on a tv series called First Music and Arts, making him one of the first Native hip hop artists to appear on national television in Canada.